-While island dining may have its unifying features wherever you go, there is something about the Caribbean that will make any food lovers’ heart skip a beat.
-There is nothing cookie-cutter about the charming islands in the Caribbean as each has its own unique history, influences, and traditions that have developed over the years.
-This in return has left an imprint in everything from the local culture to the cuisine and it couldn’t be truer here on the U.S. Virgin Islands, too.
+While island dining may have its unifying features wherever you go, there’s something about the Caribbean that will make any food lover’s heart skip a beat.
+There’s nothing cookie-cutter about the charming islands in the Caribbean, as each has its own unique history, influences and traditions that have developed over centuries.
+This has left an imprint in everything from the local culture to the cuisine and it couldn’t be truer here in the US Virgin Islands.
 Where sugarcane plantations once stood, glorious luxury resorts have now found their home and rum has, in return, found its way into mouthwatering culinary inventions.
 From conch fritters to butter-sauteed Caribbean lobster and refreshing papaya salads, the cuisine here is both inspiring and delightful.
-Accompanied by some of the world’s finest wines in award-winning restaurants, you can expect some of your most memorable meals to be served right here in the US Virgin Islands.
+Accompanied by some of the world’s finest wines, you can expect some of your most memorable meals to be served right here in the restaurants in US Virgin Islands.

 Caribbean Fish Market

-If there is one thing to love about island dining, on top of those al fresco evenings in the warm Caribbean breeze sitting under the stars, it is the incredibly fresh food with an always unique local flair.
+If there is one thing to love about island dining, on top of those alfresco evenings in the warm Caribbean breeze sitting under the stars, it’s the incredibly fresh food with an always unique local flair.
 An embodiment of that, without a doubt, is the Caribbean Fish Market in St. Thomas.
-While the name might imply a buzzing, loud traditional fish market, this place is anything but.
+While the name might imply a buzzing, loud traditional fish market, this place is anything but that.
 The welcoming restaurant has an incredibly vast and fresh seafood offer but the place itself is known for a relaxed fine dining atmosphere, which creates the most remarkable result.
 World-class staff will advise you on the freshest daily options for locally caught seafood or offer fantastic choices for meat lovers and vegetarians alike.
 As you sip a glass of chilled Marlborough sauvignon blanc paired with some of the chefs’ finest creations, an extra treat for your senses comes in the form of soft melodies from the on-site Piano Bar.
-That’s what we call dining Caribbean style!

 Galangal in Christiansted is all about the French Asian Fusion Cuisine served in an intimate Southeast Asian-style dining room full of authentic artifacts from various countries.
 This authentic connection is at the very essence of Galangal as spices and curry powders are brought directly from various regions in Thailand to create memorable dishes served here, at the heart of Christiansted.
 The restaurant has been favored by locals and travelers alike for over a decade, since the restaurant’s opening in 2008.
 The flavorsome menu fits perfectly in this tropical setting with its refreshing options of cold Vietnamese summer rolls, Thai style coconut soup with galangal and shrimp, local green papaya salad, and beautifully prepared catch of the day seafood options.
 Gently braised Asian beef short ribs and a rack of lamb are perfect for meat lovers and the quality of each dish doesn’t cease to impress.